TouK/excel-export/README.md

 This plugin allows for easy exporting of object lists to an Office Open XML workbook (Microsoft Excel 2007+ xlsx) file, while still allowing you to handle the export file on a cell-by-cell basis.

+An alternative to this plugin is James Kleeh's [groovy-excel-builder](https://github.com/jameskleeh/groovy-excel-builder) which provides a fantastic Groovy DSL with varying degress of fine-grained control.

 #When should I use it?

 There are two scenarios for which this plugin was created: